 .

 I walked home that evening contemplating how much my students here desire to learn.
 Their innocent request for more homework (which only some of them actually completed) still makes me grin.
-I wonder how shocked a teacher would be in the States if a fourth grade class collectively
+I wonder how shocked a teacher would be in the States if a fourth grade class collectively requested an additional homework assignment.

 .